joshbegley/nyt-latest/README.md

-**Ingrid Betancourt, Former Guerrilla Hostage in Colombia, Announces Bid for President**\
+**Ex-Guerrilla Hostage in Colombia Will Make a Bid for President**\
-`Her candidacy comes at a critical time, when Colombians are fed up with the political establishment and the future of the peace agreement is at stake.`\
+`Ingrid Betancourt’s candidacy comes at a critical time, when Colombians are fed up with the political establishment and the future of the peace agreement is at stake.`\
 https://nytimes.com/2022/01/18/world/americas/colombia-ingrid-betancourt.html?searchResultPosition=1

 **Kazakhstan’s Former Leader Speaks Out on Unrest That Gripped the Country**\